 Visited: all year round

 Recommendation: These lakes are either fantastic or not.
-The area feels safe sometimes or not.
+The area feels safe sometimes and sometimes not.
 It is worth checking out, with caution.

 Blue-faced Honeyeater (Entomyzon cyanotis)